MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

 > [!IMPORTANT]
 > You must be a Global Administrator in your Microsoft Azure tenant to complete the initial API onboarding.

 Visit the portal located at <a href="https://dfp.microsoft.com" target="_blank">https://dfp.microsoft.com</a>, sign in, and accept the terms and conditions if prompted.
-This will make sure that Dynamics 365 Fraud Protection is properly configured within your Azure tenant.
+This will make sure that Fraud Protection is properly configured within your Azure tenant.
 (You might already have completed this step during initial sign-up.)

 ### Create Azure Active Directory applications
 > [!IMPORTANT]
 > You must be an Application Administrator, Cloud Application Administrator, or Global Administrator in your Azure tenant to complete this step.

 To acquire the tokens required to call the APIs, you will need to utilize Azure Active Directory (Azure AD) applications.
-You can configure these by using the **Real-time APIs** page in Dynamics 365 Fraud Protection.
+You can configure these by using the **Real-time APIs** page in Fraud Protection.

 Select **Configuration** in the left navigation pane, and then select **Real-time APIs**.
 Complete the form to create your app.